 Not long after I moved into my previous house, a friendly neighbor came over to welcome me to the block.
-Amidst advice on local stores and restaurants, he pointed out that my front lawn wasn’t up to the neighborhood standards – in fact, it was mostly brown and barren.
+Amid advice on local stores and restaurants, he pointed out that my front lawn wasn’t up to the neighborhood standards.
+In fact, it was mostly brown and barren.
 I needed green grass.

-Unfortunately, this extreme makeover took place in the CA summer heat and, despite daily watering, within two months my front was well on the way to becoming brown and barren again.
-I summoned the landscaper who discovered that some of the sprinklers had very little water pressure.
+Unfortunately, this extreme makeover took place in the summer heat of California and, despite frequent watering, within two months my front yard was well on the way to becoming brown and barren again.
+I summoned the landscaper who discovered some of the sprinklers had very little water pressure.
 He proceeded to blame 1” PVC tubing, long runs of pipe with sediment buildup, and an aggressive ground hog.
 I didn’t understand or care.
 I just wanted green grass.

-Frustrated and with more money out of pocket than I care to admit, I called a lawn specialist recommended by a co-worker.
-While it’s been too long to remember the exact conversation, my interview with Mr. Yamagushi went something like this:
+Frustrated and with more money out of pocket than I care to admit, I called a yard specialist recommended by a co-worker.
+While I don’t remember the exact conversation, my interview with Mr. Yamagushi went something like this:

 Me: Can you install a lawn that will last longer than 6 months?